hotosm/osm-merge/docs/utilities.md

 type, is it 4wd only, etc... but often the OSM data is more up to date.
 And to really get that right, you need to ground truth it.

+## tm-splitter.py

+This is a simple task splitting utility similar to what the Tasking Manager does.
+It will split a multipolygon of task grids into standalone files for ogr2ogr to use for clipping.
+It will also generate the initial grid of tasks.
+This enables creating data files that only cover a small area, and are easier to work with.

 ## mvum.py

 This converts the [Motor Vehicle Use Map(MVUM)](https://data.fs.usda.gov/geodata/edw/edw_resources/shp/S_USA.Road_MVUM.zip) dataset that contains